deersfeet/burmese_to_modified_ipa/README.md

 	Modified IPA
 	The alphabet used here has two main departures from standard IPA:
-	-the nasalization sign ŋ̃ which is nonstandard and -tone marks including	 ̰ for creaky tone (standard IPA) ˋ for a high falling tone which is combined with ':' (the standard marker for long high tone in Burmese ́  for low rising tone
+	-the nasalization sign ŋ̃ which is nonstandard and -tone marks, including
+ 		̰  for creaky tone (standard IPA)

+		ˋ for a high falling tone, which is combined with ':'
+  		(':' is the standard marker for long high tone in Burmese)

+		́  for low rising tone

  	ŋ̃ stands here for ɰ̃ which looks like a w to me and always makes me round
 	my lips.
 Technically the sound here described is a partially closed throat.
 	I used the ~ from Portuguese to represent the nasalizing effect of only partially closing my throat and ŋ to get me to close my throat instead of rounding my lips.

 	Feel free to modify this code to get it to work better.